 This monograph examines the nationalist discourse of Mingei theory developed by Yanagi Sōetsu in the 1920s from post-colonial cross-cultural perspectives, and deconstructs its myth of cultural ‘authenticity’, presenting new evidence of colonial implications by utilising various Japanese, Korean, Chinese and English historical documents.

 It covers the topics such as the ‘hybridity’ of Mingei theory and constructed ‘Orientalness’; the activities of the Mingei movement during the Second World War; Yanagi’s involvement in Japanese peripheries and colonies alongside colonial representations of ‘Other’; Mingei and post-war Japanese design in the context of the international ‘Good Design’ movement; and the influence of Mingei theory on the West and the cultural politics of inter-cultural representations between the East and the West.

-A paperback edition of this book has also been published in May 2006.
+A paperback edition of this book was published in May 2006.

 |Related Websites:||http://www.transnational.org.uk, http://www.culturalprofiles.net/japan/Directories/Japan_Cultural_Profile/-6093.html|

 |Date Deposited:||07 Dec 2009 12:59|

 Repository Staff Only: item control page